Superstar64/aith/README.md

 		"&&","||",
 	math/logic prefix operators:
 		"-","!"
-	e[e'] # array index expression, e' must be of natural 0, side effect *e # deference a pointer, side effect e <- e' # assign a value to a pointer, e must be a pointer, side effect import "path" # import a module
+	import "path" # import a module
 	m::x  # access module field, where m is a module and x is a field inside of a module do => e # do expression